-You may not have heard – but popcorn is kind of a big deal.
-Not just because it’s delicious, but it’s recently been found to actually be good for you.
-Really.
+You may not have heard – but there are many health benefits of popcorn.
+Not just because it’s delicious, but because it’s good for you too.
 New studies suggest that a serving of popcorn contains more antioxidants than a day’s worth of fruits and vegetables.

 But that’s not to say that all popcorn is terrific for you; we’re talking plain popcorn here.
-A cup of plain pop only contains around 31 calories (compared to a cup of regular potato chips which holds around 139 calories…not exactly great).
-Popcorn also contains fiber and is the only snack that’s 100% whole grain.
-And whole grains are really good for you because they contain those antioxidants.
+A cup of plain pop only contains around 31 calories (compared to a cup of regular potato chips, which holds about 139 calories, not exactly great).
+Popcorn also contains fiber and is the only 100% whole grain snack.
+And whole grains are healthy for you because they contain those antioxidants.

 In popcorn’s case, the antioxidants are found in the hull (the seedy part that gets stuck in your teeth) and are called polyphenols.
 Like all antioxidants, polyphenols help protect against cancers, heart diseases, and other illnesses that are caused by free radicals (cells that attack other healthy ones).

-You know what else is rich in antioxidants and is great on popcorn?
+Do you know what else is rich in antioxidants and is great on popcorn?
 Dark chocolate.
-Yep, dark chocolate contains flavonoids which are shown to reduce bad cholesterol levels, decrease blood pressure, and help protect the vascular system.
-So don’t think that popcorn can’t still taste delicious, just stay away from the large butter drenched bags at the movie theater.
+Yep, dark chocolate contains flavonoids that reduce cholesterol levels, decrease blood pressure, and help protect the vascular system.
+So don’t think that popcorn can’t still taste delicious; stay away from the large butter-drenched bags at the movie theater.

-While no one’s suggesting that you adios your five-a-day, it is recommended that unhealthy snacks are replaced with those that provide more benefits than impediments.
-Popcorn’s been enjoyed for thousands of years, dating back to 3600 BCE.
+While no one suggests that you stop your five-a-day diet, replacing unhealthy snacks with healthy ones provides more benefits.
+Popcorn has been enjoyed for thousands of years and dates back to 3600 BCE.
 It’s natural, fun to eat, and thankfully, healthy.

 Know someone you’d like to introduce healthy snacking to?
 Send them fruit or healthy gift baskets!